 Have you failed to meet schedule 3 requirements?

-Unless you get a waiver or exemption if you like, of the schedule 3 requirement, you will fail an essential criteria for the grant of the visa you have applied for.
+Unless you are successful in meeting the schedule 3 criteria, you will fail an essential element required for the grant of the visa you have applied for.

-If you are unable to meet the schedule 3 requirement, by getting a waiver of the relevant schedule 3 clause, you will ordinarily be required to go offshore (outside Australia) and to apply for the visa you desire from overseas.
+If you are unable to meet the schedule 3 requirement, you will usually be required to go offshore (outside Australia) and apply for the visa you desire from overseas.

 Exceptions: Schedule 3

-One notable exception to the schedule 3 requirement is a protection visa or visa subclass 866.
-There is no schedule 3 criteria which applies to this class of visa which means you can make the application onshore.
+One notable exception to the schedule 3 problem is a protection visa (visa subclass 866).
+There are no schedule 3 criteria that apply to this class of visa.

 Immigration Case Officers are now quickly refusing visas based solely on a failure to meet Schedule 3 criteria.
 They are not necessarily looking at other substantive criteria.